Alex313031/thorium/docs/FAQ.md

  can be seen by the fact that next to widevine.dll, there is a widevine.sig, and next to the main program .exes, there is a corresponding .sig file.
  For example firefox.sig or chrome.sig.
 While Widevine includes the widevine.sig file always, and is publicly available, this only contains the public key of the widevine binary.
-Signing with Google's VMP service sends a hash of the main executable to their servers, it is signed with their private key and then the results are encrypted and sent back as a .sig file with the name matching the executable that was sent to them.
+Signing with Google's VMP service sends a hash of the main executable to their servers, it is signed with their private key and then the results are encrypted and sent back as a .sig file with the name cmatching the executable that was sent to them.
 Using this service costs a prohibitive amount of money for a FOSS project (1000's of dollars).
 On Linux, Widevine detects that the platform is Linux, and sends a response header to sites which then allows playback even though it is only software secure.
 But usually, sites will limit the resolution to 480p (i.e. SD), including Netflix.
  This has been a long standing problem/complaint in the Linux community.
 For Windows and MacOS, things are more complicated.
 While Widevine will work, since